 - Cynthia Devine, who prior to March 2017 was Executive Vice President and Chief Financial Officer, RioCan Real Estate Investment Trust.
 Prior to December 2014, she was Chief Financial Officer, Tim Hortons Inc.; - Clinton Keay was Interim Chief Financial Officer from July 7, 2016 until June 12, 2017.
 On May 4, 2017 Clinton was appointed Executive Vice-President, Technology and Transformation Management.
 Prior to July 7, 2016, he was Executive Vice President, Finance (Empire and Sobeys).
-Prior to February 2014 he was Senior Vice President and Chief Information Officer, Sobeys; - William Linton, who prior to July 2012 was Chief Financial Officer, Rogers Communications Inc.; - Michael Medline, who prior to January 2017 was President & Chief Executive Officer, Canadian Tire Corporation (CTC) from December 2014 until July 2016.
-From 2013 to 2014, he was President, CTC and from 2011 to 2013 he was President, FGL Sports, CTC; - Karin McCaskill, who prior to September 2014 was Corporate Secretary, Empire; - Jason Potter, who prior to May 4, 2017 was President, Sobeys West.
-Prior to April, 2015 he was President, Sobeys Multi-Format Operations. - Martine Reardon, who prior to January 2017 was Chief Marketing Officer, Macy's Inc. from February, 2012 until May, 2016.
+Prior to February 2014 he was Senior Vice President and Chief Information Officer, Sobeys; - Michael Medline, who prior to January 2017 was President & Chief Executive Officer, Canadian Tire Corporation (CTC) from December 2014 until July 2016.
+From 2013 to 2014, he was President, CTC and from 2011 to 2013 he was President, FGL Sports, CTC; - Doug Nathanson, who prior to April 2018 was General Counsel, Canadian Tire Corporation (CTC) from February 2016 to April 2018; General Counsel & Chief Human Resources Officer, CTC from March 2015 to February 2016; Senior Vice President and Chief Corporate Strategy & Human Resources Officer (CTC) from August 2013 to March 2015; and Senior Vice President and Chief Human Resources Officer (CTC) from March 2012 to August 2013. - Jason Potter, who prior to May 4, 2017 was President, Sobeys West.
+Prior to April, 2015 he was President, Sobeys Multi-Format Operations; - Martine Reardon, who prior to January 2017 was Chief Marketing Officer, Macy's Inc. from February, 2012 until May, 2016.
 Prior to February, 2012 she was Executive Vice President, Macy's Inc.; - Frank Sobey, who prior to June 1, 2014 was Vice President Real Estate, Empire; - Paul Sobey, who prior to December 12, 2013 was President and Chief Executive Officer, Empire; and - Rob C.G.
 Sobey, who prior to January 2014 was President and Chief Executive Officer, Lawtons' Drug Stores Limited.

-As of May 6, 2017, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,430,433 or approximately 22.9 percent of those issued and outstanding.
-No executive officer, who is not a director, owns Class B common shares.
+As of May 5, 2018, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,555,628 or approximately 23.0 percent of those issued and outstanding.
+No executive officer who is not a director owns Class B common shares.